Post-16

 Performing & Production Arts

-Immerse yourself in contemporary performance practice.
-This hands on course offers you the opportunity to develop the skills needed to succeed in the diverse opportunities this industry has to offer.
+Immerse yourself in full-time contemporary performance practice.
+This hands-on course offers you the opportunity to develop the skills needed to succeed in the diverse opportunities this industry has to offer.

 Overview